Menu

 Stainless steel

-This is the most common material found in cookware.
-It’s not highly expensive, it doesn’t react with foods like other metals do, and it’s an effective all-around cookware material.
-However, it is also not a particularly effective heat conductor.
+This is the most common material found in cookware, and T-fal offers several lines of stainless steel cookware .
+Stainless steel is not highly expensive, doesn’t react with foods like other metals do, and is an effective all-around cookware material.
+However, it's not a particularly effective heat conductor.
 For this reason, stainless steel is often paired with other metals.
+T-fal’s tri-ply stainless steel sets typically feature an aluminum core for better heat conduction.

 Aluminum

-Aluminum is a soft metal, which means it can easily scratch and dent.
+Pots and pans with aluminum construction not only conduct heat efficiently but are also inexpensive.
+However, aluminum is a soft metal, which means it can easily scratch and dent.
 It can also react with food.
-Hard-anodized aluminum is a type of aluminum that’s thicker and harder than standard aluminum.
-It largely wipes out the negatives associated with cheaper aluminum.
-That said, hard anodized cookware comes at a higher cost.
+Hard-anodized aluminum is a type of aluminum that’s thicker and harder than standard aluminum, eliminating many of the metal’s downsides.
+T-fal offers both standard aluminum and hard-anodized aluminum cookware options.

 Clad